Libera-Chat/libera-chat.github.io/about.md

 the organisation specialising on certain areas: Projects and Community, Engineering, and Operations.
 Members can choose to be part of these teams.

-The board of the organisation comprises a chair, a treasurer and a representative from each of our specialised teams.
+The board of the organisation comprises a chair, a treasurer, a representative from the operations team and two general members.
 Board seats are elected by the membership.
 The current board members are:

 - **Chair**: moonmoon
 - **Treasurer**: Swant